Apple: iOS 15 operating system may not be compatible with iPhone 6s or iPhone SE - Smart Technology changing lives

 The iOS 14 version has been completely benevolent with many Apple devices, it kept the same list of iPhones compatible with iOS 13.
 However, iOS 15 would leave out the iPhone 6s and 6s Plus, released in 2015, and the first generation of iPhone I KNOW.

-In any case, it should be noted that an iPhone is not updated to a new version of iOS does not necessarily make it obsolete.
-Of course it is always better to have a device that receives constant updates, not only of the operating system, but also of security and other improvements.
+Anyway, it should be noted that an iPhone is not updated to a new version of iOS does not necessarily make it obsolete.
+Of course, it is always better to have a device that receives constant updates, not only of the operating system, but also of security and other improvements.
 However, all good things have an end and you can choose to continue using or think about acquiring a new model.

 When will Apple’s new operating system be available?